NEU-Libraries/drs-toolkit-wp-plugin/README.md

 [Corresponding theme](https://github.com/NEU-Libraries/drs-toolkit-wp-theme)

+### New in version v1.2

+First, it has a version in git.
+This will allow for better tracking and debugging.
+It also cleans up many code and logic issues, and moves toward a more generalized error-reporting mechanism.
+See [Release Notes](https://github.com/NEU-Libraries/drs-toolkit-wp-plugin/releases) for details.

 ### Setup

-1. Ask Karl for clean install of WP on correct server (will need to provide a directory name)
+1. Ask Karl for clean install of WP on correct server (will need to provide a directory name and domain info)

 2. Log in to new Wordpress site as admin user